Element 2: Land Use, Building Design, and Regulatory Frameworks

 Design Guide for Improving Hospital Safety in Earthquakes, Floods, and High Winds: Providing Protection to People and Buildings.
 Information presented in this publication provides an exhaustive review of mitigation measures and design solutions that can improve the safety of hospitals in natural hazard events.

-Design and Construction Guidance for Community Safe Rooms.
+Safe Rooms for Tornadoes and Hurricanes: Guidance for Community and Residential Safe Rooms (PDF).
 This publication presents design, construction, and operation criteria for both residential and community safe rooms that will provide near-absolute life safety protection during tornado and hurricane events.

 FORTIFIED® for Safer Business.
 This program offers a new construction checklist tool describing improvements that can increase new, light-commercial-use buildings' durability and resilience to natural hazards.
 May be appropriate for medical office buildings and ambulatory settings.

-Green Building and Climate Resilience: Preparing for Changing Conditions.
+Green Building and Climate Resilience: Preparing for Changing Conditions (PDF).
 This report summarizes recent research on the likely impacts of climate change at various scales.
 The report includes predicted climate changes by region, describing characteristics such as future temperature, precipitation, coastlines, air quality, pests, and fires.